Rod Casey, D.Min.

 Tom Mount, Ph.D.

-His intellectual pursuits include the areas of theology, church history and spiritual formation.
-He has degrees from California Polytechnic State University (SLO), A.W.
+Tom's interests include the areas of theology, church history, spiritual direction and spiritual formation.
+Dr. Mount holds degrees from Cal Poly (SLO), A.W.
 Tozer Theological Seminary and South African Theological Seminary.
-Tom’s Ph.D. dissertation focused on the ways our transcendent-yet-proximate God compassionately interacts with His creation.
+His Ph.D. dissertation focused on the ways our transcendent-yet-proximate God compassionately interacts with His creation.

-To guide others into the endless, sheer beauty of God.
+To guide others into the endless beauty of God.

 Lisa Orimoto, Ph.D.